Exhalation: Stories: Reception

-Joyce Carol Oates, writing for The New Yorker, stated, "From technological ingenuity flows ethical intricacy.
+Joyce Carol Oates for The New Yorker stated, "From technological ingenuity flows ethical intricacy.
 The stories in "Exhalation" are mostly not so magically inventive as those in Chiang's first collection, but each is still likely to linger in the memory the way riddles may linger—teasing, tormenting, illuminating, thrilling."
-A reviewer of Kirkus Reviews added, "Visionary speculative stories that will change the way readers see themselves and the world around them: This book delivers in a big way."
+Kirkus Reviews added, "Visionary speculative stories that will change the way readers see themselves and the world around them: This book delivers in a big way."

 Constance Grady of Vox gave the book four points of five, commenting, "The stories in Exhalation are a shining example of science fiction at its best.
 They take both science and humanism deeply seriously, which is why it's so satisfying to watch Chiang's shining, intricate machine at work: You know that whatever the machine builds, it will tell you something new about human beings."
 Adam Morgan of The A.V.
 Club mentioned, "But if anything in this book has a shot at becoming the next Arrival, it's the 70-page novella that closes the collection, "Anxiety Is The Dizziness Of Freedom."

-A reviewer of Publishers Weekly stated, "These nine stories introduce life-changing inventions and new worlds with radically different physical laws.
+Publishers Weekly stated, "These nine stories introduce life-changing inventions and new worlds with radically different physical laws.
 In each, Chiang produces deeply moving drama from fascinating first premises."
-The title was also included on President Barack Obama's 2019 Summer Reading List.

 The book was named one of the top ten books of 2019 by The New York Times Book Review.

+The collection was also included on President Barack Obama's 2019 Summer Reading List.